ersilia-os/eos93h2/README.md

 * Output: `Score`
 * Output Type: `Float`
 * Output Shape: `Single`
-* Interpretation: Binding activity prediction (as a regression task) for the following GPCR assays: 5HT1A, 5HT2A, AA1R, AA2AR, AA3R, CNR2, DRD2, DRD3, HRH3, OPRM
+* Interpretation: Binding activity prediction (as a regression task) for the following GPCR assays: 5HT1A, 5HT2A, AA1R, AA2AR, AA3R, CNR2, DRD2, DRD3, HRH3, OPRM.
+Surface-binding Efficiency Index (SEI = (pKi, pKd, or pIC50) / (PSA/100 Å)) is used as a measure of binding activity in these assays.

 ## References